William A. Barstow: Civil War service

+Death

-He remained in Leavenworth, Kansas, after leaving the service and bid for a contract on the state prison.
+He returned to Leavenworth, Kansas, after leaving federal service and bid for a contract on the state prison.
 Two of his sons also relocated to the city.
 His health had continued to decline through his years in the war, suffering from chronic diarrhea.
-He died at Leavenworth, Kansas, on December 13, 1865.
+He died at Leavenworth on December 13, 1865.

 Family and legacy

 William A. Barstow was married to Maria Quarles of Kenosha, Wisconsin.
 They had four sons.

 Barstow was the son of William Augusta Barstow and Sally Hall Barstow.
 His Uncles John and Ebenezer Barstow were volunteers in the Continental Army in the American Revolutionary War.
 Ebenezer Barstow's grandson, John L. Barstow, was the 39th Governor of Vermont.

 Barstow Street in downtown Waukesha, Wisconsin, is named for him.